veldurai1985/Assignment/README.md

 ---
 * Who are the founders of the company?

     The company was started by Bryan de Lottinville.
 He currently serves as the CEO of the company.
-Bryan was a successful finance lawyer before he ventured into an entrepreneurial, web-based technology business with iStockphoto, a successful venture that was eventually sold to Getty Images.
+Bryan was a successful finance lawyer before he ventured into an entrepreneurial, web-based technology business with iStockphoto, a successful company that was eventually sold.

     * [Source - Calgaryherald](https://calgaryherald.com/business/local-business/around-town-june-4-benevity)
 ---